 Ever wanted to host a quiz like this? 👇

-Whether you’re looking to host one for a trivia night, in the classroom or in a staff meeting, here’s our step-by-step guide of how to make a Zoom Quiz, complete with some great Zoom games to impress your crowd.
+Whether you’re looking to host one for a trivia night, in the classroom or in a staff meeting, here’s our step-by-step guide on how to make a Zoom Quiz, complete with some great Zoom games to impress your crowd.

-What You’ll Need for your Zoom Quiz
+What You’ll Need for Your Zoom Quiz

 - Zoom – We’re guessing you figured this one out already?
 Either way, these virtual quizzes also work over Teams, Meet, Gather, Discord and basically any software that lets you share a screen.

 - Interactive Quiz Software – This is the software pulling most of the weight here.
 An interactive quizzing platform like AhaSlides lets you keep remote Zoom quizzes organised, diverse and insanely fun.

 Here’s how it works

 - As the quiz host, and when everyone has arrived you share your screen with the quiz platform (eg. AhaSlides) open on it.

 - Your players see your screen on their computers and follow the instructions to play along with the quiz remotely using their phones.